Coordinated Regional Incident Management (Netherlands)

 The Coordinated Regional Incident-Management Procedure or Gecoördineerde Regionale Incidentbestrijdings Procedure (GRIP) is a nationwide emergency management procedure in the Netherlands.
 The procedure is used by all emergency services, different layers of government and government agencies.

 The nationwide digital communication system C2000 is used for communications between the various emergency services and the policy teams and coordination centres.

 Stages

 The procedure is scaled according to the affected area of an incident.
 There are four stages with an unofficial Stage 0 for normal day-to-day operations during small incidents.

 GRIP 1

 Due to the nature of the incident several emergency services are needed (fire, Emergency medical services, police) and their deployment needs coordination.
 A coordination team consisting of duty officers of the involved services is set up; there is no single commander.

 GRIP 2

 A single command is established.
 This team is housed at a central location in the region and consists of managers of the involved services.

-The mayor of the affected municipality is informed; he will order (part of) the municipal policy team to convene.
-Since the mayor is the commander in chief in civilian emergencies his policy team will advise him on further actions such as evacuations.
+The mayor of the affected municipality is informed; she will order (part of) the municipal policy team to convene.
+Since the mayor is the commander in chief in civilian emergencies her policy team will advise her on further actions such as evacuations.